AngryUEFI/AngryCAT/README.md

 ## FLIPBITS
 * ID 0x121
-* Flips the specified bits in the target ucode slot
+* Flips the specified bits in the source ucode slot
 * Result is placed in slot 1
 * bit positions are indexed as follows:
     * index/8 -> target byte